Monadic predicate calculus

-In logic, the monadic predicate calculus (also called monadic first-order logic) is the fragment of first-order logic in which all relation symbols in the signature are monadic (that is, they take only one argument), and there are no function symbols.
-All atomic formulas are thus of the form $P(x)$, where $P$ is a relation symbol and $x$ is a variable.
+In logic, the monadic predicate calculus (also called monadic first-order logic) is the fragment of first-order logic (also called predicate calculus) in which all relation symbols in the signature are monadic (that is, they take only one argument), and there are no function symbols.
+In other words, all atomic formulas are of the form $P(t)$, where $P$ is a relation symbol and $t$ is a term.

-Monadic predicate calculus can be contrasted with polyadic predicate calculus, which allows relation symbols that take two or more arguments.
+Monadic predicate calculus contrasts with the standard predicate calculus, which allows relation symbols that take two or more arguments.
+When we wish to emphasize the fact that the standard predicate calculus is not monadic, we would call it "polyadic predicate calculus".

-Expressiveness

-The absence of polyadic relation symbols severely restricts what can be expressed in the monadic predicate calculus.
-It is so weak that, unlike the full predicate calculus, it is decidable—there is a decision procedure that determines whether a given formula of monadic predicate calculus is logically valid (true for all nonempty domains).
+Without polyadic relation symbols, monadic predicate calculus is weaker than the full predicate calculus.
+Indeed, it is even a decidable logic.
+That is, there exists a decision algorithm that determines whether a given formula of monadic predicate calculus is logically valid (true for all nonempty domains).
 Adding a single binary relation symbol to monadic logic, however, results in an undecidable logic.

+Variants